 As the 75th anniversary of World War II unfolds, the veterans’ ranks are dwindling, their heroism honored, their stories cherished.
 But largely overshadowed have been the millions of other Americans who helped defeat fascism—and whose stories are perhaps in greater danger of being lost.
 By one measure, there have been more books published just on the battle of Iwo Jima than on the entire American home front experience of World War II.

 The National Home Front Project, an innovative oral history initiative at Washington College’s Starr Center for the Study of the American Experience, is capturing the memories of those civilians: men, women, and children whose lives were changed by the greatest global conflict in human history.
 Our team of students is recording hundreds of interviews with “The Greatest Generation” in which veterans’ tales of combat at the front lines intertwine with far less familiar, but equally vivid, recollections of the home front.
 We are also partnering with communities across the country to help record and preserve their local stories of World War II.
 To learn more or participate in the National Home Front Project, please visit our Submit an Interview or contact our program staff.

 In addition to audio recordings, our archive collects digital images of wartime letters, photographs, and other artifacts that help tell our interviewees’ stories.
-A sampling of stories, audio clips, and documents — selected from among our nearly 300 interviews from contributors nationwide — is available on this website.
+A sampling of stories, audio clips, and documents—selected from over 300 interviews from contributors nationwide—is available on this website.
 Our archive keeps growing as our team continues interviewing, digitizing, indexing, transcribing, teaching, and collaborating.
 With your help, we can to collect and preserve these important stories of World War II on the American home front before time runs out.

 The National Home Front Project is made possible with major support from: